 - Enters a time waiver to set aside the rules

-Furthermore, the court sometimes decides that there is a good cause to delay a trial.
-There is not a special list of “good” reasons to delay a trial.
+Furthermore, the court sometimes decides whether there is a good cause to delay a trial.
+There is no special list of “good” reasons to delay a trial.
 However, there are a number of examples of these reasons for a delay.
-The court can wait to handle a trial if:
+The court can wait to handle a case if:

 - The prosecution or defense discovers new evidence